 The Group uses the Value-at-Risk (VaR) methodology to assess exposures to foreign exchange risks.
 The VaR-based methodology provides estimates of potential fair value losses in market risk-sensitive instruments as a result of adverse changes in specified market factors, at a specified confidence level over a defined holding period.
 The Group calculates the foreign exchange VaR using the Monte Carlo method, which simulates random values for exchange rates in which the Group has exposures and takes the non-linear price function of certain derivative instruments into account.
 The VaR is determined using volatilities and correlations of rates and prices estimated from a sample of historical market data, at a 95% confidence level, using a one-month holding period.
 To put more weight on recent market conditions, an exponentially weighted moving average is performed on the data with an appropriate decay factor.
-This model implies that, within a one-month period, the potential loss will not exceed the VaR figure and, on average, substantially higher.
+This model implies that, within a one-month period, the potential loss will not exceed the VaR estimate in 95% of possible outcomes.
+In the remaining 5% of possible outcomes, the potential loss will be at minimum equal to the VaR figure and, on average, substantially higher.
 The VaR methodology relies on a number of assumptions, which include the following: risks are measured under average market conditions, changes in market risk factors follow normal distributions, future movements in market risk factors are in line with estimated parameters and the assessed exposures do not change during the holding period.
 Thus, it is possible that, for any given month, the potential losses at a 95% confidence level are different and could be substantially higher than the estimated VaR.